titovaliant/Populix-QA-LoginPage-Automation/readme.md

 ### *POPULIX RECRUITER NOTE*:

 B. Create a Bash Script for login function with following requirements is available inside this file.
-I Name it with login.sh
+I Name it with `login.sh`

 C. Explain briefly between test suite, test case, and test step! is available inside this file.
-I Name it with setup.txt
+I Name it with `tes teori POPULIX bab C & D.txt`

 D. What's the difference between regression test and non-regression test? is available inside this file.
-I Name it with setup.txt
+I Name it with `tes teori POPULIX bab C & D.txt`